knguyen0222/hm-fashion-consumer-trends/README.md

 and back-to-school shopping among college student customers.
 This seasonal pattern suggests that H&M should prioritize inventory and marketing spend heading into summer, while also preparing for a secondary demand surge in early fall.
-Failing to do so could potentially mean missing revenue opportunities.
+Failing to do so could potentially result in missing revenue opportunities.
 ![Finding 4](Finding4.png)